 Weight loss, as less as five to 10%, can reduce the risks of developing diabetes.
 Those who are overweight or obese are more at risk of high sugar levels.

-Eating a high fiber diet with lots of fruits and vegetable and whole grains is recommended to improve the health.
+Eating a high fiber diet with lots of fruits and vegetables and whole grains is recommended to improve health.

 Many people feel that eating a low carbohydrate diet helps to reduce sugar levels.
 Replace carbs with protein to stay healthy.

-Exercising helps to reduce the blood glucose levels and improve mood.
+Exercising helps to reduce blood glucose levels and improve mood.
 Even a 30-minute walk, five days a week can work wonders.
+Read more about the health benefits of exercise.

 If left untreated, prediabetes can have serious complications.
 Apart from diabetes, the following complications can develop.